Centril/rfcs/text/0000-gradual-struct-init.md

 [RFC 2534]: https://github.com/rust-lang/rfcs/pull/2534

-Partially initialized objects is not exposed to the user in the type system.
+Partially initialized objects are not exposed to the user in the type system.
 We could allow this with `&uninit T` references.
 That would allow uninitialized fields to pass into functions which can then initialize them.
 See [RFC 2534] for a discussion on `&uninit T`.